materialsproject/pymatgen/docs/index.rst

 3. Support for charge and spin multiplicity in Molecule.
 Expanded methods available in Molecule.
 4. Added supercell matching capabilities to StructureMatcher.
+5. More robust creation of PhaseDiagrams to take into account potential qhull precision errors.

 Version 2.6.5
 -------------